-- The new Legal Regime of Higher Education Institutions (RJIES) (Law no. 62/2007, of 10th September), establishes the organisational principles of the higher education system, defining the autonomy and accountability of institutions, establishing governing Boards with external participation, allowing for diversity of organisation and of legal status of public institutions (these can become public foundations under private law), allowing for the establishment of consortia, and recognising research centres as part of the university management framework. - The new legal framework for the assessment of higher education (Law no. 38/2007, of 16th August) and the creation of the Higher Education Evaluation and Accreditation Agency (Decree-Law no. 369/2007, of 5th November), both designed to ensure the quality of higher education through the assessment and accreditation of higher education institutions and their cycles of studies, according to best international practices, in which independent external assessment is mandatory. - The creation of conditions to foster national and international mobility of students and graduates (Decree-Law no. 40/2007, of 20th February), namely: i) the new regulations on arrangements for changes between cycles of studies, transfers between institutions, and re-entry into higher education.
-These conditions seek to facilitate the entry of higher education students into Portugal to continue their studies, with rapid and objective recognition of their previous school education and occupational training, and to create simplified arrangements to re-entry into higher education; and ii) the new legal framework for the recognition of foreign degrees, which simplifies the system for recognising foreign degrees in Portugal.

-- The introduction in autumn 2007 of an innovative system of student loans with mutual guarantee underwritten by the State, which complements the system of public grants, thereby improving access to higher education for all students.
-About 5500 loans had been contracted up to December 2008 through the banking system; this represents an important new achievement for Portugal and Portuguese families, which follows current practices in modern societies at the OECD level. - The creation of a National Qualifications System (Decree-Law no. 396/2007, of 31st December) and the establishment of the National Qualifications Agency (Decree-Law no. 276-C/2007, of 31st July), which has specific functions to regulate, accredit and control the quality of vocational and professional education, establishing the necessary conditions to foster access to tertiary education.
+- The new Legal Regime of Higher Education Institutions (RJIES) (Law 62/2007, 10 September), establishes the organisational principles of the higher education system, defining the autonomy and accountability of institutions, establishing Governing Boards with external participation, allowing for diversity of organisation and of legal status of public institutions (these can become public foundations under private law), allowing for the establishment of consortia, and recognising research centres as part of the university management framework. - The new legal framework for the assessment of higher education (Law 38/2007, of 16 August) and the creation of the Agency for Assessment and Accreditation of Higher Education (Decree-Law 369/2007, 5 November), both designed to ensure the quality of higher education through the assessment and accreditation of higher education institutions and their cycles of studies, according to best international practices, in which independent external assessment is mandatory. - The creation of conditions to foster national and international mobility of students and graduates, namely: i) the new regulations on arrangements for changes between cycles of studies, transfers between institutions, and reentry into higher education.
+These conditions seek to facilitate the entry of higher education students into Portugal to continue their studies, with rapid and objective recognition of their previous school education and occupational training, and to create simplified arrangements to re-entry into higher education (Ministerial Order 401/2007, 5 April); and ii) the new legal framework for the recognition of foreign degrees, which simplifies the system for recognising foreign degrees in Portugal (Decree-Law 341/2007, 12 October). - The introduction in autumn 2007 of an innovative system of student loans with mutual guarantee underwritten by the State, which complements the system of public grants, thereby improving access to higher education for all students.
+More than 11,000 loans had been contracted up to December 2009 through the banking system; this represents an important new achievement for Portugal and Portuguese families, which follows current practices in modern societies at the OECD level. - The creation of a National Qualifications System (Decree-Law 396/2007, 31 December) and the establishment of the National Qualifications Agency (Decree-Law 276-C/2007, 31 July), which has specific functions to regulate, accredit and control the quality of vocational and professional education, establishing the necessary conditions to foster access to tertiary education.